kaaveland/eugene/examples/index_books.md

 A new index was created on the table `public.books`.
 The index `public.books_title_idx` was created non-concurrently, which blocks all writes to the table.
 Use `CREATE INDEX CONCURRENTLY` to avoid blocking writes.

+#### Taking dangerous lock without timeout

+ID: `dangerous_lock_without_timeout`

+A lock that would block many common operations was taken without a timeout.
+This can block all other operations on the table indefinitely if any other transaction holds a conflicting lock while `idle in transaction` or `active`.
+A safer way is: Run `SET lock_timeout = '2s';` before the statement and retry the migration if necessary.

+The statement took `ShareLock` on the Table `public.books` without a timeout.
+It blocks `UPDATE`, `DELETE`, `INSERT`, `MERGE` while waiting to acquire the lock.